MicrosoftDocs/Viva/Viva/insights/advanced/admin/prepare-org-data.md

 ### Step 4 - Structure the organizational data

-After you’ve gotten your exported data, structure it into the correct format.
+After you get your exported data, structure it into the correct format.

 #### Add required, reserved optional, and custom attributes